-At the end of the third year of the medical curriculum, a candidate may be admitted at the discretion of the Faculty of Science to study for the Degree of BSc Honours.
-Such a candidate will be re-admitted to the medical curriculum provided he or she resumes study in the session immediately following that in which he or she completed or terminated study in the Faculty of Science.
+A selected candidate may be admitted after the third year of the BDS course, at the discretion of the Faculty of Medicine and on the basis of academic merit, to study for a one-year intercalated BSc (DentSci).
+In addition, a candidate may be admitted after the second year of the BDS programme, at the discretion of the Faculty of Biomedical and Life Science, to study for the Degree of BSc.
+Such a candidate will be readmitted to the BDS course provided that he or she resumes study in the session immediately following that in which they completed or terminated their intercalated degree.